miguelgrinberg/merry/README.md

 ```

 By default, the logger created by merry does not have any handlers attached,
-so caught exceptions will not be printed anywhere.
-If you want exceptions
+so caught exceptions will not be logged anywhere.
+If you want exceptions to be
-to be printed to the console, you can add a handler that writes to stderr:
+written to the console, you can add a handler that writes to stderr:

 ```python
 merry = Merry()